Mo:Dem Festival Rescheduled

 Dear fans, friends and family of Mo:Dem Festival!

 During the last nine years, we have created unforgettable memories together, as well as shared some of the happiest and most thrilling moments on the dance floor.
-Your energy, trust and devotion have always been the biggest motivation for the Mo:Dem production team.
+Your energy, trust and devotion have always been the biggest motivation for Mo:Dem production team.
 Your support was something we could rely on in the past.
 I strongly believe you will stick with us in the future.
-Only together, can we overcome the unpredictable times ahead of us.
+Only together, we can overcome the unpredictable times ahead of us.

 The purpose of this text is to explain the complexity and severity of the situation Mo:Dem is facing today and the possible consequences for the future of the festival.
 My team and I did our best to present the bare facts, it's up to you to make your own conclusions afterward.
 No one is a bystander today, so take your time and read this text with care.